I tested generic melamine sponges next to Magic Erasers on each of the cleaning tasks mentioned below, and the answer is… YES!

 Clever Uses For A Melamine Sponge

-If you like the melamine cleaning sponges as much as I do, then you’ll love these handy tips that I’ve shared before:
+If you like melamine cleaning sponges as much as I do, then you’re going to love these clever and unique ways that I use melamine foam sponges all around the house: